 ^() This column specifies the number of positions as Director or Statutory Auditor held by the party concerned pursuant to Art.
-148-bis of the Consolidated Law on Finance and the relative implementing provisions set forth in the CONSOB Issuers' Regulation.
+148-bis of the Consolidated Law on Finance and the relative implementing provisions set forth in the Issuers' Regulation.

 A complete list of the positions is published by CONSOB on its website pursuant to Art.
-144-quinquies of the CONSOB Issuers' Regulation.
+144-quinquiesdecies of the Issuers' Regulation.